qexat/garnet/doc/syntax.md

    emphasizes the equivalence between structs and tuples.
  * Tempting as it is, use `fn foo() ...` for functions, not `let foo = fn() ...` or other OCaml-y variations on it.

+The result looks quite pleasing, IMO!
+And we can mostly use Rust syntax highlighting.

 ```